kushidesign/kushi/README.md

 ```

 You can also use `kushi.core/inject-stylesheet` to inject a static css file.
-This stylesheet might be a css reset file, or a third-party style library.
+The stylesheet, in this case, might be a css reset file, or a third-party style library.
 This is more of an edge case, as you would typically just do this with a <link> in your index.html.
 However, if your project uses a clj file to generate the contents of your index's <head> at build time,
 it may be handy to use this during development to inject new stylesheets without restarting your build.